Raised by Story

 Reviewed by Astrid Iustulin for Readers' Favorite

 Perhaps you, like many parents, are concerned about your child developing the right mindset, and with good reason.
 Having the ability to draw your own conclusions and think for yourself are indispensable skills in an era like ours.
-If you want a proven method to guide you, A Religion of Story by Amanda and Aaron Johnson is the book for you.
+If you want a proven method to guide you, Raised by Story by Amanda and Aaron Johnson is the book for you.
 Co-written by mother and son, this book is inspired by the same method Amanda herself adopted with Aaron - using stories as starting points to reflect.
 Now, the two authors offer parents insights into uncertainty, self-knowledge, training, camaraderie, redemption, destiny, and leadership to ensure that their children grow up with greater awareness and thought agility.